Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/security.md

 In addition, Slingshot is GDPR compliant and allows you to export and delete your own data if requested.
 For further details about data privacy, please refer to [Learn More about Data Privacy](data-privacy-faq.md).

+As a Slingshot user you own different types of content, like the files you upload, the messages you write and the dashboards you create.
+All those are part of your Slingshot account and are associated to you as a user.
+For further details about your user account and settings, please refer to [User Account & Settings](user-account.md)

 ### Using roles and permissions with Slingshot workspaces

 Using roles and permissions is a common practice for big companies, but it's also particularly helpful for those who want to give access to a system to external people, like third-parties and contractors.
 Slingshot was designed with different roles and permissions that contemplate many possible scenarios.